lvmarlowe/Inkstride/README.md

 ## Why I Built This

-Most fitness apps optimize for competition.
-Inkstride explores a different loop: low-pressure movement + narrative reward.
-Walk more → reach milestones → unlock story.
+Most fitness apps are built around challenges and competition.
+Inkstride is built around something quieter: the idea that movement itself is worth rewarding and that a story is a better reward than a streak.
+Walk more, reach the next milestone, unlock part of the 10,000-word story.

 ---